shayan041ir/timer/README.md

 # timer
-this is the timer cod like real clock 🕒
+this is the timer code like real clock 🕒 give numbers and see a clock